Administration API

 # Pagination

-execution, with the data obtained in the previous sections requests 's, you can use the endpoint that lists the message deliveries, passing as parameters the corresponding campaign_id
+If you want to review the complete list of customer mail deliveries (message deliveries) from a given mail campaign (campaign) and a given campaign send execution (campaign delivery).
+With the data obtained in the requests from the previous sections, you can use the endpoint that lists the message deliveries, passing as parameters the corresponding campaign_id and delivery_id:

 curl -X GET https://test.modyo.com/api/admin/messaging/message_deliveries?campaign_id=15&delivery_id=29 -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'